 In the current global pandemic, countries around the globe can be seen implementing lockdowns to stop the spread of the coronavirus.
 Lockdown is a protocol that prevents people from leaving or entering a given area.
 During this time, some very positive effects of lockdown have been seen on our ecosystem, i.e., a high reduction in air/water/noise pollution, This was because only a limited number of people, organizations, and activities were allowed by the government bodies to operate in this period (mostly related to essential services).

-One of the ways to reduce pollution is to adopt sustainable development so that pollution is controlled, and natural resources are conserved for an extended period of time.
+One of the ways to reduce pollution is to adopt sustainable development so that pollution is controlled and natural resources are conserved for an extended period of time.
 One such example of sustainable development that will help in this case is the hydrogen economy.
 The hydrogen economy is a vision of using hydrogen as a commercial fuel.
-It also refers to the concept of using hydrogen as a low carbon fuel.
+It also refers to the concept of using hydrogen as a low-carbon fuel.

-For a better understanding of the patent, an example is provided, if the price of electricity per unit is low or the demand of hydrogen is high, then the electric vehicles are instructed to provide electricity for hydrogen generation, and hydrogen vehicles may be directed to fill their fuel tank by the fuel generated by the electric vehicles accordingly.
-We hope Honda will be able to materialize this invention into a full-fledged network of electric and fuel-cell vehicles.
+For a better understanding of the patent, an example is provided, if the price of electricity per unit is low or the demand for hydrogen is high, then the electric vehicles are instructed to provide electricity for hydrogen generation, and hydrogen vehicles may be directed to fill their fuel tank by the fuel generated by the electric vehicles accordingly.
+We hope Honda will materialize this invention into a full-fledged network of electric and fuel-cell vehicles.
 When will that happen is a question we will answer in a future blog post.